CongLeSolutionX/The-Language-Atlas/regions/DOT_language/style_templates/Bright_Modern_Flat_UI_Style.md

 ---

 <details>
-<summary>Click to show/hide the full DOT syntax with comment documentation.</summary>
+<summary>Click to show/hide the full DOT implementation with comment documentation.</summary>

 ```dot
 /*